richardgaywood/paydata.org/content/sprawlrunners/characters/downtime.md

 ## Attune spirits

-An attuned summoner mage with the Initiate edge can journey to the metaplanes, find a new spirit type, and attune it for summoning.
-You can do this multiple times in a single downtime phase if you want.
+An attuned summoner mage with the Initiate edge can journey to the metaplanes, explore a new metaplane, and learn its True Name.
+From then on, they can summon spirits from that metaplane whenever they please.
+You can do this action multiple times in a single downtime phase if you want.

 See [summoning traditions]({{< relref "summoning_traditions.md" >}}).